jasonwc/noobernetes.io/tutorials/5-horizontal-auto-scaling.md

 ## Watch it scale!
 We're now ready to see our HPA in action.
 We're going to use the `watch` command so that we can see it live!

-Run each of these commands in a tab/pane of your terminal:

 `watch kubectl get pods`

 `watch kubectl get hpa`

 This will refresh our view every 2 seconds so that we can follow along as Kubernetes scales our application.
+If you don't have watch installed, you can just re-run the command when you'd like to see updates.

 ## Generating load
-Now that we've got our pods and hpa monitored we're ready to start generating some load on our server.
+Now that we're monitoring pods and hpa we're ready to generate some load on our server.

-For now, we're going to use the `kubectl run` command to spin up a box that we can interact with.
-We'll just do a loop in bash to hit our application over and over again.
+Let's use the `kubectl run` command to spin up a pod that we can use to send traffic to our service in a loop.
+With the `run` command you can run any contiainer images as a kubernetes pod.
+We're going to use [busybox](https://busybox.net/about.html), a lightweight utility image.
 Run the following command in another pane or tab of your terminal:

 ```
 > kubectl run -i --tty load-generator --image=busybox /bin/sh